-Moderate coffee consumption offers protection against heart failureJune 26th, 2012 in Cardiology /
+Moderate coffee consumption offers protection against heart failureJune 26, 2012 in Medicine & Health / Cardiology

 While current American Heart Association heart failure prevention guidelines warn against habitual coffee consumption, some studies propose a protective benefit, and still others find no association at all.
 Amidst this conflicting information, research from Beth Israel Deaconess Medical Center attempts to shift the conversation from a definitive yes or no, to a question of how much.